-Steeped in history, it blends the cultural achievements of yesteryear with all the must-haves of the modern day.
+Steeped in history, Vienna blends the cultural achievements of yesteryear with all the must-haves of the modern day.
 What's more, this historic city was named by the Economist as 2018's most liveable city in the world!

 Vienna's public transport system is both affordable and efficient, with buses, trains, trams and a simple metro system allowing you to travel far beyond the typical tourist hotspots.

-Spring and summer for perfect weather
+Spring and summer for perfect weather:

 It's the perfect weather for sitting out with a beer and watching the world go by.
 You can also time your trip to coincide with the Summer Night Concert (usually in late May), the Vienna International Dance Festival or the Music Film Festival.

-Autumn and winter for Christmas markets
+Autumn and winter for Christmas markets:

 It's not all bad news, however, because from mid-November the Vienna Christmas markets spring into life, transforming the city into a gluhwein-soaked, cinnamon-sprinkled, Winter Wonderland.
-You can't get more romantic than Vienna in winter.
+You can't get more romantic than a weekend in Vienna in winter.